 Even if you can’t hold an intervention, just sit the addict down and talk to them about your concerns in a calm, clear way.
 Offer them help with your social support, information on drug rehab programs, and other ways that they can get healthy.
 Even something as simple as this can help someone suffering from addiction seek help.

-If you are in a close personal relationship with an addict, you are likely in a codependent relationship.
+If you are in a close personal relationship with an addict, you are likely being an enabler in a codependent relationship.
 Codependency involves your desire to help the person and show love, but a lot of the time this “help” is actually just fueling the addiction and causing more damage in the long-term.

 - Some signs that you are in a codependent relationship include: